Shettleston F.C. (1879): History

 The club's final recorded match is a 7–1 first round defeat at home to the Battlefield club of south Glasgow in the 1889–90 Scottish Cup.
 The two sides were drawn together again in the Glasgow Cup; Shettleston scratched before the inevitable defeat, unable to raise a team, and did not play competitive football again.

-In 1890, after the club disbanded, ia new senior club, Shettleton Swifts, started up, but it does not have any links to the Shettleston club.
+In 1890, after the club disbanded, a new senior club, Shettleston Swifts, started up, but it did not have any links to the Shettleston club.

 Colours

 The club originally played in navy.
-In 1884 it changed to black and white stripes, and in 1887 to red and white stripes.
+In 1884 it changed to black and white, originally in ½-inch hoops and in 1886 to 1-inch "perpendicular" stripes.
+In 1887 the club switched to red and white stripes.

 Ground

 The club's home ground was originally at Greenhouse Park.
 In 1887 the club moved to Carntyne Park.